openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### The 'itemLabel' Placeholder

 The itemLabel placeholder is always applied when scoring actions linked to item types.
-It's replaced using NER (no case-sensitive) with your item labels.
+It's replaced using NER (no case-sensitive) with your item labels and synonyms (collisions will be reported in debug logs).
 Its value is only available for read actions.

 ### The 'groupLabel' Placeholder